 The decision finally lays to rest the ambiguity and previously discordant authorities in relation to the application of the statutory priorities set out in the Corporations Act to the distribution of trust assets where the employing entity is a corporate trustee.

 July: Bankruptcy Amendment (Enterprise Incentives) Bill 2017 & The Combatting Illegal Phoenixing Bill

-The controversial Bankruptcy Amendment (Enterprise Incentives) Bill 2017 officially lapsed on 1 July 2019 and as such will no longer be proceeding.
-If the Bill was passed, it would have had the effect of amending the Bankruptcy Act 1966, resulting in reducing the default period of bankruptcy from three years to one year.
+According to a chapter 7 bankruptcy attorney, the controversial Bankruptcy Amendment (Enterprise Incentives) Bill 2017 officially lapsed on 1 July 2019 and as such will no longer be proceeding.
+If the Bill was passed, it would have had the effect of amending the Bankruptcy Act 1966, resulting in reducing the default period of chapter 7 bankruptcy from three years to one year.